 Simon is involved in the preparation of building regulation drawings including technical details, schedules and specifications.
 He is also involved in the preparation of drawings, graphics and visualisations for planning applications and public presentations.
 This role requires close liaison with project architects, clients and consultants.

 He gained a BA (hons) in Architectural Technology and the Environment at Plymouth University.
 The degree was focused on sustainability and so he possesses thorough knowledge of sustainable technologies, construction methods, detailing and building analysis upon a broad knowledge of all architectural design roles.
 Since joining CSA in 2012 he has been involved on a wide variety of projects including residential care, renovation, industrial building extensions and master planning.

-Sam is the most recent member of the CSA Architects Team and has had experience with two other Architectural companies.
-He has been involved in both the planning and technical stages on a range of projects; from traditional and contemporary new build dwellings to listed buildings, barn conversions and extensions; all of which have been achieved through a close liaison with Project Architects, Clients and Consultants.
-This close involvement in his previous experience has given Sam a thorough understanding of how to manage and achieve particular project requirements.
+Sam is involved in both the planning and technical stages on a range of projects; from traditional and contemporary new build dwellings to listed buildings, barn conversions and extensions; all of which have been achieved through a close liaison with Project Architects, Clients and Consultants.
+This experience has given Sam a thorough understanding of how to manage and achieve particular project requirements.

 Sam’s inspiration for Architecture began when he moved to Cornwall in 2007 where he soon appreciated the natural environment and heritage of the county.
 He was also influenced by many of his family and friends who have careers within the construction industry.

 With a keen interest in sustainability, Sam studied Fdsc Sustainable Construction where he developed an understanding of the importance of sustainability within modern architecture.